Our attorneys have been assisting the Clark County

 If you have sustained a car accident injury caused by another person while visiting Las Vegas, you need to speak to an accident attorney as soon as possible.
 At DiMarco | Araujo | Montevideo, our California attorneys are licensed to practice in Las Vegas and are ready to help you through this.
 We will work to secure compensation for the following on your behalf:

 There is no set amount of compensation available in the aftermath of a Las Vegas car accident case.
 The total amount of compensation will vary depending on the circumstances related to each particular situation.
-This can include the severity of the victim’s injuries, whether or not the victim had any fault in the crash, the level of the victim’s pain and suffering, and more.
-An attorney will work with trusted medical and economic experts to help calculate total expected losses.
+This can include the severity of the victim’s injuries, whether or not the victim had any fault in the car crash, the level of the victim’s pain and suffering, and more.
+A Las Vegas car accident attorney will work with trusted medical and economic experts to help calculate total expected losses.

 Just because you file a car accident claim does not necessarily mean you will have to go to court.
-In fact, the vast majority of Las Vegas car accident claims are resolved through settlements with insurance carriers before a lawsuit even has to be filed.
+In fact, the vast majority of Las Vegas car accident claims are resolved through settlements with insurance companies before a lawsuit even has to be filed.
 However, if an insurance company denies a claim or fails to offer a fair settlement amount, it may be necessary to file a personal injury lawsuit against the at-fault driver.

 When this happens, the likelihood of going to court increases but is not guaranteed.
 Even after a personal injury lawsuit is filed, most cases are still settled before the injury victim has to go to trial.
 Attorneys from both sides will conduct investigations, go through the discovery process, and continue to negotiate to try and reach a settlement.
 Only if a settlement is not reached will a car accident injury victim in Las Vegas have to go to court.

 There is no set amount of time that it takes for a Las Vegas car accident claim to settle.
-As we mentioned, most claims are resolved through insurance carriers.
+As we mentioned, most claims are resolved through insurance companies.
 For cases that are resolved without the need for a personal injury lawsuit, the claim may be settled within a month or two.
-However, insurance carriers can draw out this process, particularly if there are disputes over fault or how much compensation the victim should receive.
+However, insurance companies can draw out this process, particularly if there are disputes over fault or how much compensation the victim should receive.
 These disputes could push the process into months or closer to a year.

 If a personal injury lawsuit has to be filed, you can nearly guarantee that the process will take a year or more to complete.
 However, that is not necessarily a bad thing, particularly if the personal injury lawsuit helps ensure that the victim receives more compensation.